 Dr. Earl Harper was the first African American to get a PHD in Engineering from the University of Texas.
 He was the former chair of Engineering at Seidman School of Business, a division of Grand Valley State University, near Grand Rapids, Michigan.
 Earl met with the city engineers and planners and was given a green light to go ahead with our plans that included the parking lot.
 Earl agreed (as a volunteer) to be the General Manager of the project and manage all the sub-contractors.
 He saved St. Philips a boatload of money.
 In his own way Earl had a similar gift to Martha’s.

 There is something that is easily overlooked in this passage that has nothing to do with the wonderful ministry of Martha’s.
 It has to do with that phrase that says, “Martha was distracted by her many tasks”.
 I can identify with that phrase.
 How about you?
 Do you ever feel like you’ve got so many things going on that you really don’t have time to slow down?
 It’s too easy sometimes to be distracted by our many tasks.

 Mary found that ‘quiet part’, and the ability to listen to what the Lord is saying, and “that will not be taken away from her”, Jesus said.
 Jesus could tell from Martha’s tone of voice that she was troubled and distracted by her many tasks.
 I think we miss the point when we only see in this narrative the contrasts of personalities.

-We all agree that we place high value for those that serve the church like Jack, Betty and Earl.
+We all agree that we place high value for those that serve the church like Mike, Jack, Betty and Earl.
 We want our church full of people like that.
-But, we need to stop to find a quiet time, a time to set aside every day, either in the morning, the middle of the day or at night, to spend time in prayer and Scripture reading, to sit with Mary, at the feet of Jesus and listen to what the Lord is saying, because “Mary has chosen the better part, which will not be taken away”.
+But, in this gospel pericope we are implored to stop, find a quiet time, a time to set aside every day, either in the morning, the middle of the day or at night, to spend time in prayer and Scripture reading, to sit with Mary, at the feet of Jesus and listen to what the Lord is saying, because “Mary has chosen the better part, which will not be taken away”.